Information about you

 When you enter your information in a form, we specify the purpose and future use of this information.
 By submitting information to a form, you consent for your details to be used according to the purposes stated within each form.

 An example of this would be an individual requesting to be added to a mailing list (which will be used to send you newsletters and information).
-The Business-to-Business (B2B) exemption for mailing lists means that consent is not required when the recipient of the emails is a professional contact.

 As this information is provided on the basis of consent, you are free to withdraw your consent for such use of your information at any time.